 After leaving them to dry for a day on the radiator I came back and noticed a couple of issues all on the same bit of one pedal. see below.

 Firstly I went over the black outline with the white, secondly the black outline was a little weak in places.
 Thirdly, the eyes hadn’t been filled in well enough, and finally, which was the biggest issue the white paint had cracked in a couple of places.

 I’m sure this was because of the paint, and not because of the clear coat.
 I had let a lot of paint through, and guided it round with the nib of the pen.
 It looks like this was too much.
 The problem is, when you have too much paint like that it doesn’t dry well, even with a nice matte clear coat underneath.

-Also, quite importantly, when i was boxing these pedals up, I noticed that they were a wee bit sticky, not too bad, but definitely something I’d like to improve on in the future.
-When I handled the pedals, especially where my hands were clammy (from the sheer concentration), after holding them for a while, there were some fingerprints left on the outside.
-They rubbed off easily, and like I say, not a problem, but something to think about improving. the first thing I’m going to try is leaving them on the radiator for a full day in between clear coats, instead of blasting them twice an hour apart.
+Also, quite importantly, when I was boxing these pedals up, I noticed that they were a wee bit sticky, not too bad, but definitely something I’d like to improve on in the future.
+When I handled the pedals, especially where my hands were clammy (from sheer concentration), after holding them for a while, there were some fingerprints left on the outside.
+They rubbed off easily, and like I say, not a problem, but something to think about improving.
+The first thing I’m going to try is leaving them on the radiator for a full day in between clear coats, instead of blasting them twice an hour apart.

-One last note is the cans of Krylon I mentioned in the two previous posts seem to be good for roughly three coats of five pedals.
+One last note is the cans of Krylon I mentioned in the two previous posts seem to be good for roughly three decent coats of five pedals.